birdkid/EFIClone/README.md

 # EFIClone

-`EFIClone` is a macOS bash shell script for Hackintosh machines that is designed to integrate with either Carbon Copy Cloner or SuperDuper! - the two most popular macOS disk cloning utilities.
+`EFIClone` is a macOS bash shell script for Hackintosh machines that can be integrated with _Carbon Copy Cloner_ or _SuperDuper!_ – the two most popular macOS disk cloning utilities.

 CCC and SD! will both automatically create bootable clones on real Macintoshes in a single step.
 Though modern Macs support EFI booting in order to maintain compatibility with running non-Apple operating system on their hardware, they do NOT need the EFI partition in order to boot macOS.
 Because of this these disk cloning utilities do not copy the contents of the secondary EFI partition from one drive to another when doing their job.